Tojo Una-Una Regency

 Tojo Una-Una Regency is a regency of Central Sulawesi, Indonesia.
 The administrative centre is at Ampana town, on the Sulawesi 'mainland'.
 While the Regency includes a considerable area on the eastern peninsula of Sulawesi, it also includes the Togian Islands in the Gulf of Tomini.
-The total area covers 5,721.51 km^{2} and the population was 137,810 at the 2010 Census and 163,829 at the 2020 Census; the official estimate as at mid 2024 was 170,815 (comprising 87,925 males and 82,890 females).
+The total area covers 5,721.51 km^{2} and the population was 137,810 at the 2010 Census and 163,829 at the 2020 Census; the official estimate as at mid 2025 was 175,505 (comprising 90,117 males and 85,388 females).

 History

 On 18 December 2003, Tojo Una-Una Regency was created out of the former north-eastern districts of Poso Regency.

 Administration

 At the time of the 2010 Census, the Tojo Una-Una Regency was divided into nine districts (kecamatan).
-Subsequent to 2010, three additional districts have been created - Batudaka, Ratolindo and Talatako.
-These 12 districts (6 on the 'mainland' of Sulawesi and 6 forming the archipelago of the Togian Islands) are tabulated below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2024.
-The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 134 rural desa and 12 urban kelurahan), and its post code.
+Subsequent to 2010, three additional districts have been created - Batudaka and Talatako in the Togian Islands, and Ratolindo on the Sulawesi mainland.
+These 12 districts (6 on the 'mainland' of Sulawesi and 6 forming the archipelago of the Togian Islands) are tabulated below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2025.
+The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 134 rural desa and 12 urban kelurahan - the latter all on the Sulawesi mainland), and their post codes.